 Self Guided Beacon Hill Walking Tour

-Boston’s Beacon Hill is and always has been Boston’s most exclusive neighborhood where politicians, poets and philanthropist among others have made their home.
-It is a neighborhood that many tourist fail to explore as it can be a bit intimidating without a guide but this self-guided tour should make navigation of that neighborhood easy.
-Here is the link to the map.
+Boston’s Beacon Hill is and always has been Boston’s most exclusive neighborhood where politicians, poets, and philanthropists among others have made their home.
+It is a neighborhood that many tourists fail to explore as it can be a bit intimidating without a guide but this self-guided tour should make navigation of that neighborhood easy.

 Click here to view larger interactive map.

 This tour is also available as an audio tour!